 If we rent out three of the units, that’s $3,600 in gross monthly income ($1,200 * 3).

-In reality, because you’re the owner of this building, every time a water heater goes out or a toilet stops working in one of the rented units, it’s your problem to pay to fix it, so this $1,400 isn’t the most realistic portrayal of what’s actually available.
+In reality, because you’re the owner of this building, every time a water heater goes out or a toilet stops working in one of the rented units, it's your problem to pay to fix it.
+So this $1,400 isn't the most realistic portrayal of what's actually available.
+This is especially true as we have what's called “The 50% Rule,” especially in buy-and-hold real estate:

 Your ongoing maintenance costs are going to average about 50% of your gross rents.